Adopted on 23 ApriI 1997.

 Amended by the Extraordinary General Meetings of 2 May 2000 and 8 February 2004;

 Amended on written notice from the National Trust dd 31 January 2008, communicated at the Annual General Meeting of 19 April 2008.

-The name of this unincorporated association is Association of National Trust Members in Belgium.
+The name of this unincorporated association is Association of National Trust Members and Supporters in Belgium.